mystique920/mcp-pandoc-ts/memory-bank/activeContext.md

 *   [2025-04-07 13:32:19] Updated `mcp-pandoc-ts` to receive base64 content, decode it, and save to specified `output_file` in container.
 *   [2025-04-07 14:06:54] Confirmed PDF conversion and file saving works correctly end-to-end.
 *   [2025-04-07 14:07:15] Updated Memory Bank (`progress.md`).
+*   [2025-04-07 15:04:00] [Architect/Code] Decided to treat the TS rewrite as a new Git baseline, replacing the old `main` branch history.
+Updated `decisionLog.md`.

 ## Architectural Notes / Limitations